disponible únicamente en inglés

 SRP is evaluating two potential sites for a new pumped storage hydropower facility to pair with Apache Lake on the Salt River.
 The pumped storage hydropower facility would require construction of a new reservoir to act as the upper reservoir and additional transmission infrastructure to connect to SRP’s existing 500-kilovolt (kV) Coronado-Silver King transmission line near the intersection of SR188 and SR288.
 The proposed pumped storage sites and transmission infrastructure routing options are depicted in the study area map.

-The results from the engineering design efforts, environmental surveying and public input will assist SRP in selecting the preferred pumped storage site and transmission routes for permitting efforts.
+The results from the engineering design efforts, environmental surveying and public input are assisting SRP in selecting a preferred pumped storage site and transmission routes for permitting efforts.

 As SRP adds significantly more solar to its power system, there will be a need for a diverse portfolio of long-duration energy storage to store solar generated during the day and dispatch it overnight to ensure reliable electric service around the clock.